 Welcome to Sacramento City College!

 If this is your very first time in college, below are the next important steps in completing the pre-enrollment process.
-After completing Application and Orientation, you may then sign up for a First Time in College (FTIC) Counseling Workshop.
+After completing Application, you may then sign up for an Orientation/First Time in College (FTIC) Counseling Workshop.

 NOTE: Your placements in English and Math courses are based on your high school records.

-All first-time-in-college students are required to attend an FTIC Counseling Workshop.
-These workshops are offered by Sacramento City College Counselors who will assist you in planning for your first semester of classes at Sacramento City College.
+All first-time-in-college students are required to attend an FTIC Workshop.
+These workshops are offered by Sacramento City College Staff who will provide an overview of services and technical information followed by Counselors who will assist you in planning for your first semester of classes at Sacramento City College.
 It is imperative to complete this step to achieve priority enrollment status.

-- All students who register the workshop must have a current Application on file and must have completed an Orientation.
+- All students who register the workshop must have a current Application on file.

 - Students must not have any holds on their account.

-Following the First Time in College Workshops every new student will be assigned a Sacramento City College Counselor* for your first year with us.
-You will be invited to join #Welcome to the City (WTC), which is the SCC Counseling Program for new students.
+Following the First Time in College Workshops every new student will be invited to join #Welcome to the City (WTC), which is the SCC Counseling Program for new students.
+If you accept, you will have a personally assigned Counselor.
 The invitation will come through your Los Rios Gmail account and will instruct you to sign up on Canvas (an online learning platform).
 Look for the tile called #WelcometotheCity!

 *Students in Athletics, EOPS, DSPS, Puente and UMOJA will have a dedicated Counselor outside of the #WelcometotheCity program.